next-theme/hexo-next-valine/README.md

 Valine comment system for NexT.
 Valine is a fast, simple & efficient Leancloud based no back end comment system.

+> **WARNING**
+> Valine is no longer open source, and it is reported to have XSS vulnerabilities and data security issues.
+Use at your own risk.

 ## Install

 ```bash